Enrolment Forms

 ‘Before you start’ text

-Provide context by informing the form user exactly what they will need to provide in order to successfully complete the form.
+Provide context by informing the form user exactly what they need to provide in order to successfully complete the form.

 Form fields and structure